 A record of having been involved in terrorism, presented a threat to U.S. security, or been affiliated with other anti-humanitarian beliefs or groups can destroy a person’s eligibility for a U.S. visa or green card (lawful permanent residence)—in other words, make the person "inadmissible."
 This can be a huge problem even for people who aren't themselves guilty of terrorism or other violations, but are simply viewed as having some connection to groups that do.

-No matter what the basis of your potential eligibility for entry or residence—whether you have signed up for a tour, received a job offer from a U.S. employer, married a U.S. citizen, or won the diversity visa lottery—it will be worthless if you are “inadmissible” according to U.S. immigration law.
+No matter what the basis of your potential eligibility for entry or residence—whether you have signed up for a tour, received a job offer from a U.S. employer, married a U.S. citizen, or won the diversity visa lottery—it will be worthless if you are found “inadmissible” under U.S. immigration law.
 This article summarizes the grounds of inadmissibility related to terrorism and other security issues.

 A full list of the grounds of inadmissibility can be viewed at Section 212(a) of the Immigration and Nationality Act (I.N.A.).
 They also include issues such as communicable diseases, past immigration violations, and the likelihood of relying on need-based government assistance.

-A noncitizen will be found inadmissible to the U.S. if it appears that the reason for attempting to enter is to engage in legal violations relating to espionage, sabotage, prohibited export of goods, technology, or sensitive information, any other unlawful activity, or to oppose, control, or overthrow the U.S. government by force, violence, or other unlawful means.
+A noncitizen will be found inadmissible to the U.S. if it appears that his or her reason for attempting to enter is to engage in legal violations relating to espionage, sabotage, prohibited export of goods, technology, or sensitive information, any other unlawful activity, or to oppose, control, or overthrow the U.S. government by force, violence, or other unlawful means.
 In other words, spies and saboteurs will never be given a U.S. visa (if the U.S. government knows about their background or intentions).

 A noncitizen will be found inadmissible to the U.S. if he or she has virtually any sort of association with terrorism or a group that the U.S. considers terrorist, including if the person: